HarishRautcodz/CAN_PROTOCOL_PROJECT/README.md

-# 🛠️ Intelligent Vehicle CAN Network System
+# 🛠️ Real-Time Vehicle Monitoring System using CAN

 This project presents an **embedded vehicle communication system** built using the **CAN (Controller Area Network) protocol**.
 The architecture involves **three specialized microcontroller-based nodes**, each dedicated to handling **vehicle motion sensing, fuel monitoring, and turn signaling**.
 These nodes operate collaboratively over a **real-time CAN network**.